-Athletes, bodybuilders and wrestlers love Protein as it provides some of the most essential nutrient that body needs to grow.
+Athletes, bodybuilders, and wrestlers all love Protein as it provides some of the essential nutrients that the body needs to grow.
 Like water, protein is also very important to maintain a healthy physique.
-So shouldn’t we know more about them.
+So shouldn’t we know more about them?.
 Here are some interesting facts about protein.

-The word protein comes from the Greek word proteios mean first one or prime importance.
+The word protein comes from the Greek word proteios, which means the first one or something of prime importance.

 Our hair is actually composed of insoluble fibrous and non-digested protein, which are also known as Keratin.